TeunBoekholt/individual-assignment-IoT/README.md

 If one were to actually prioritize saving energy, in this case it would be possible to move the generation of the signal within the Sampling taks, as the signal value is used nowhere else.
 In this way the generation function doesn't have to be called every miliseconds and the system has time to enter and exit sleep mode.

 Lastly, the higher energy spikes in this implementation are likely caused by the more computationally heavy calling of the WiFi transmitting task and the FFT computation.
-A good sign is that at least you can see that the spikes are less frequent than for the oversampled implementation.
+A good sign is that at least you can see the spikes are less frequent than for the oversampled implementation.

 ### 2. Per-Window Execution Time
 I measured the execution time by recording the timestamp before the window execution (averaging and transmitting) and when it completed.